microsoft/semantic-kernel/docs/decisions/0039-function-call-content.md

 - No need for the extra `FunctionResultContent` class .

 **Cons**
+- Unnecessarily coupling between the `FunctionResult` and `KernelContent` classes might be a limiting factor preventing each one from evolving independently as they otherwise could.
+- The `FunctionResult.Function` property needs to be changed to nullable in order to be serializable, or custom serialization must be applied to {de}serialize the function schema without the function instance itself.
+- The `Id` property should be added to the `FunctionResult` class to represent the function ID required by LLMs.
+-
 ### Decision Outcome
 Originally, it was decided to go with Option 3.1 because it's the most flexible one comparing to the other two.
 In case a connector needs to get function schema, it can easily be obtained from kernel.Plugins collection available to the connector.
 The function result metadata can be passed to the connector through the `KernelContent.Metadata` property.
 However, during the second round of review for this ADR, Option 3.4 was suggested for exploration.
+Finally, after prototyping Option 3.4, it was decided to return to Option 3.1 due to the cons of Option 3.4.

 ## 4. Simulated functions
 There are cases when LLM ignores data provided in the prompt due to the model's training.
 However, the model can work with the same data if it is provided to the model via a function result.